sirko-io/engine/README.md

 ## Catching errors

 You might want to catch errors which happen to the engine and report them.
 The engine got integrated with [Rollbar](https://rollbar.com) which notifies you about errors via an email or a messenger (it supports a few).
 To start using it, register an account and add your rollbar access token to the `sirko.conf`.

+## Browser support

+The solution works in browsers which [support service workers](https://caniuse.com/#search=serviceworker).

+However, mobile users are ignored now.
+Navigation on mobile devices might be different, thus, to make correct predictions for desktop and mobile users we need to split them in the prediction model.
+It will be developed later.

 ## License